matthiask/django-prose-editor/docs/configuration_language.rst

 Custom Processor Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The processor function is the core of custom extensions.
-It determines what HTML elements, attributes, and JavaScript modules are used:
+Extensions have two important parts: Editor extensions mapping to a processor
+function which defines allowed tags and attributes for each editor extension
+and a list of JavaScript modules implementing the editor part of said
+extensions.

+The base case of a hardcoded list of tags and attributes is handled by the
+``html_tags`` helper.

 .. code-block:: python

     # Example processor function in myapp/extensions.py
-    def process_complex_extension(config, shared_config):
+    def process_complex_extension(config, nh3_config):
         """
         Process custom extension configuration for sanitization.

         Args:
             config: The extension configuration (e.g., {"option1": "value"})
-            shared_config: The shared configuration dictionary to update
+            nh3_config: The shared configuration dictionary to update
         """
         # Prepare tags and attributes
         tags = ["div", "span"]